JanssenProject/jans/docs/admin/auth-server/endpoints/introspection.md

 ` "introspection_endpoint" : "https://janssen.server.host/jans-auth/restv1/introspection" `

-More information about request and response of the clientinfo endpoint can be found in the OpenAPI specification of [jans-auth-server module](https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans/replace-janssen-version/jans-auth-server/docs/swagger.yaml#/Token/get-introspection).
+More information about request and response of the Introspection endpoint can be found in the OpenAPI specification of [jans-auth-server module](https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans/replace-janssen-version/jans-auth-server/docs/swagger.yaml#/Token/get-introspection).